The PSOE presents itself as a victim of Santos Cerdán and Leire Díez: "Phonies, opportunists and resentful"

 The judge sees indications that the 'plot' would be protected by the party apparatus

 Once the summary of the Leire case began to be made public, the PSOE has qualified its strategy.
-Now they are not focusing on the possible persecution of the party (although it remains a complementary avenue, with minister Óscar Puente as its main exponent), but on the actions of a series of people who allegedly acted in an uncontrolled manner and without their endorsement.
+Now they are not focusing on the possible persecution of the party (although it remains a complementary avenue, with minister Óscar Puente as the main exponent), but on the actions of a series of people who allegedly acted in an uncontrolled manner and without their endorsement.
 Investigators from the Central Operative Unit (UCO) of the Civil Guard place Santos Cerdán at the top and Leire Díez as the main driver of the group.

-Furthermore, the summary is full of meetings at the PSOE headquarters and conversations in which Díez claims to have access "to the top" and to the "one of the party" and "of the Spanish government".
-Díez also boasts of having access to the State Attorney General —then Álvaro García Ortíz— and of being able to maneuver to achieve special appointments: for example, to a Civil Guard agent whom she wants to recruit, she offers him to end up being a special advisor to the director of the corps.
+Díez also boasts of having access to the Attorney General of the State —then Álvaro García Ortíz— and of being able to maneuver to achieve special appointments: for example, to a Civil Guard agent she wants to recruit, she offers him to end up as a special advisor to the director of the corps.
 In fact, a series of meetings are documented between Díez and the director of the Civil Guard, Mercedes González, with whom this Thursday the Minister of the Interior, Fernando Grande-Marlaska, has closed ranks.

 Internal peace?